This add-on is operated by Crazy Ant Labs

 - Jitter - The amount of jitter to add to the schedule.
 This is useful in cases that requires dispersing job invocations.
 For example, if you configure a 15 minute jitter for a schedule that runs every hour, it invokes the job within 15 minutes after the next run.

-Size of one-off dyno to execute the command in.
-Read more about available one-off dyno types.
+, etc. Read more about Container based apps here. - Size of one-off dyno to execute the command in.
+Read more about available one-off dyno sizes here.

 Only customers with an established payment history with Heroku (paying for hobby, 1X/2X dynos, Heroku Data and other add-ons) can use performance-tier dynos.
 Read more here.